 This article showed many examples of startup companies that failed.
 By learning from these failures, new businesses can avoid making the same mistakes.
 They gain valuable insights and are ready to adapt when necessary.

-If you enjoyed reading this article about failed startups, you should read these as well:
+If you enjoyed reading this article on failed startups, you should check out this one about startup failure.